cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 ![](/images/clip000255.jpg)

-3. You can edit path (folder name of the project in the home directory, for example, <span class="notranslate"> _/home/clman1/project_name_ </span> ), <span class="notranslate"> uri </span> for application, <span class="notranslate"> wsgi </span> handler.
+3. You can edit path (folder name of the project in the home directory, for example, <span class="notranslate">`/home/clman1/project_name`</span>), <span class="notranslate"> uri </span> for application, <span class="notranslate"> wsgi </span> handler.
 If you click <span class="notranslate"> Edit </span> - the value is converted to input field and thus becomes editable.
-When editing is complete, click <span class="notranslate"> Save </span> .
+When editing is complete, click <span class="notranslate"> Save </span>.

 ![](/images/clip000256.jpg)

 4. <span class="notranslate"> Wsgi </span> entry is to specify <span class="notranslate"> python wsgi </span> application entry point.
 It must be specified as filename, must be callable and separated by colon.
-If your app is running from file <span class="notranslate"> flask/run.py </span> by calling callable app, set <span class="notranslate"> flask/run.py:app </span> .
+If your app is running from file <span class="notranslate"> flask/run.py </span> by calling callable app, set <span class="notranslate">`flask/run.py:app`</span>.

 ![](/images/clip000257.jpg)

-5. When <span class="notranslate"> Show </span> control is clicked, <span class="notranslate"> ruby </span> extensions section will be expanded.
-It gives the ability to add or remove <span class="notranslate"> ruby </span> modules.
+5. When <span class="notranslate"> Show </span> control is clicked, <span class="notranslate"> python </span> extensions section will be expanded.
+It gives the ability to add or remove <span class="notranslate"> python </span> modules.
 When start typing in input field, appropriate hints are shown in drop-down list.
-Choose the entry you want from drop-down and click <span class="notranslate"> Add </span> .
+Choose the entry you want from drop-down and click <span class="notranslate"> Add </span>.

 ![](/images/clip000261.jpg)

-If you click <span class="notranslate"> Delete</span>, the corresponding module entry will disappear.
+If you click <span class="notranslate">Delete</span>, the corresponding module entry will disappear.

-In addition to setting <span class="notranslate"> path, uri </span> and <span class="notranslate"> wsgi </span> , the interpreter version can be changed as well by changing the value in select drop-down.
+In addition to setting <span class="notranslate"> path, uri </span> and <span class="notranslate">`wsgi`</span>, the interpreter version can be changed as well by changing the value in select drop-down.

 6. No changes are applied to application environment until <span class="notranslate"> Update </span> button is clicked.
 Before the <span class="notranslate"> Update </span> button is clicked, all changes can be reverted with <span class="notranslate"> Reset </span> button.